jfalcou/eve/doc/manual/constants/mzero.rst

      constexpr as_arithmetic_t<Value> Mzero<Value>() noexcept
    }

-This 'constant' returns the  :ref:`Values <concept-value>` -0, that is 0 for Integral types, but responding true to :ref:`is_negative <function-is_negative>` for floating point types.
+This 'constant' returns the  :ref:`Value <concept-value>` -0, that is 0 for Integral types, but responding true to :ref:`is_negative <function-is_negative>` for floating point types.

 Template parameter